fadymondy/fadymondy/README.md

-- 👋 Hi, I’m @3x1io
+- 👋 Hi, I’m Fady Mondy
 - 👀 I’m interested in make the world more digital
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning TALL stack
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Filament PHP
-- 📫 How to reach me ...
+- 📫 How to reach me /whatsapp: +201207860084/Email: info@3x1.io

 <!---
 3x1io/3x1io is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.